Elock98/py-type-checker/README.md

 ### Type Hints and Default Values

-Currently the type-checker ignores type hints and default values.
+Currently the type-checker ignores type hints.
 This means that there can be a mismatch between the type hints and what the type-checker expects (without any issues).

-Also, if there is a default value and the type-checker expects a value to check, it will throw an error if no value is given.
+When using default values the type-checker will ignore checking when no value is given, however if there is no default value and no value given the type-checker will throw a TypeCheckError.